 How Can We Help?

-Advice on requirements: Our family visa solicitors will advise you on the relevant requirements you have to meet for your entry clearance application for proposed civil partner visa to succeed.
+Advice on requirements: Our family visa solicitors will advise you on the relevant requirements you must meet for your entry clearance application for a proposed civil partner visa to succeed.

-Assessment of documents: Our family visa solicitors will assess your documents to make sure that all the documents you provide in support of your entry clearance application for proposed civil partner visa are in accordance with the requirements of the Immigration Rules.
+Assessment of documents: Our family visa solicitors will assess your documents to ensure that all the documents you provide in support of your entry clearance application for a proposed civil partner visa comply with the requirements of the Immigration Rules.

-Submitting application through Priority Service: Where possible, our family visa solicitors will submit your online entry clearance application through priority service to get a faster decision on your entry clearance application for proposed civil partner visa.
+Submitting an application through Priority Service: Where possible, our family visa solicitors will submit your online entry clearance application through Priority Service to get a faster decision on your entry clearance application for the proposed civil partner visa.

-Booking an appointment with the application centre: After the online submission of your entry clearance application, our family visa solicitors will book your appointment with the application centre for you to enrol your biometrics.
+Booking an appointment with the application centre: After you submit your entry clearance application online, our family visa solicitors will book your appointment with the application centre for you to enrol your biometrics.

-Follow up work: Our family visa solicitors will carry out all the follow up work until decision by the Entry Clearance Officer (ECO) on the entry clearance application for proposed civil partner visa.
+Follow-up work: Our family visa solicitors will carry out all the follow-up work until the Entry Clearance Officer (ECO) decides on the entry clearance application for the proposed civil partner visa.

 Why Choose Us For Proposed Civil Partner Visa Entry Clearance Application?